vagrant-libvirt/vagrant-libvirt/README.md

   be forwarded (NATed or routed).
 Used only when creating new network.
 By default, all physical interfaces are used.
 * `:mac` - MAC address for the interface.
+* `model_type` - parameter specifies the model of the network adapter when you create a domain value by default virtio KVM believe possible values, see the documentation for libvirt

 ### Public Network Options
 * `:dev` - Physical device that the public interface should use.
 Default is 'eth0'.